Francesco149/sharenix/README.md

 this was one of my first golang projects. don't expect good code

+the project is mostly in mainteinance mode.
+I don't have interest in developing it further as I have been moving to a minimal setup with just a shell script to upload screenshots. but I don't mind pushing small improvements here and there

 Installing - Arch Linux
 ============
 if you use arch linux, there's an aur package that compiles and installs